Getting started with http4s is easy. Let’s materialize an http4s

 - by default, your organization followed by the project name.

-- defaults to the latest available version of Scala
+- the version of Scala for your generated project.

 - defaults to the latest stable release of http4s.
 See